Image via iStock.com/invizbk

-If you must bring the hyperactive cat with you, medication to sedate the kitty will surely make the trip safer, easier and less stressful for both you and the cat.
+If you must bring the hyperactive cat with you, a cat sedative for travel will surely make the trip safer, easier and less stressful for both you and the cat.
 Talk to your vet to see what options you have.
-Once you have the medication, the key is to give it to your cat well before the trip starts.
+Once you have the cat tranquilizer medication, the key is to give it to your cat well before the trip starts.

 Some cats start their Tae Bo routine as soon as they hear the word car!
 Be nonchalant, sneak a little medication in a treat, and don’t mention the C-A-R anywhere near the cat prior to your trip.
-If you believe your cat may be a candidate for medication, be sure to do a leisurely pretrip trial well ahead of the time you really need it.
+If you believe your cat may be a candidate for a cat sedative for travel, be sure to do a leisurely pretrip trial well ahead of the time you really need it.

-About one cat out of ten will not respond in the common way to a particular medication or a particular dose.
-You do not want to find this out the morning of an eight-hour, midwinter trip through the Rockies to accept that national writing award you won for the article on "Logical Steps To Effective Planning".
+About one cat out of ten will not respond in the common way to a particular cat tranquilizer medication or a particular dose.
+You do not want to find this out the morning of an eight-hour, midwinter trip through the Rockies to accept that national writing award you won for the article on "Logical Steps To Effective Planning."

 Eyes on the Road!